 There are no spoilers at this point, but so much can be revealed: A lot happens, time and again you also have to deal with opponents who you face in dice battles based on pen-and-paper concepts.
 Then it says: Test your gamer skill against a number X. To do this, roll your dice, later the number can be manipulated according to the hero's skills and equipment.
 Those who get involved with the concept and let their imagination run wild will be wonderfully entertained.

-The adventure book “caught in the retroverse” follows the re-blossoming trend of hands-on books.
-Well-known publishers put fairy tale classics like Alice in Wonderland or detective classics like Sherlock Holmes into interactive novels, always paired with a portion of role play.
-Once started, it is difficult to escape the “progress”.
+The adventure book "Caught in the Retroverse" follows the resurgent trend of activity books.
+Well-known publishers convert fairy tale classics like Alice in Wonderland or detective classics like Sherlock Holmes as interactive novels, always paired with a portion of role-playing games.
+Once started, it is difficult to resist the "progress".
 It's a story and your story.

 If you want to buy the pixel book, you will find the Shop of electric players find it.
 The book costs 39,99 euros plus shipping.
 The delivery time is three to eight days.